 The power of music can change lives.
 Let’s use it to help those in need by giving hope, health, and happiness through the healing art of music.

-Please join us however you can in making music therapy and education more available.
+Please join us however you can in making music therapy, education, and community outreach more accessible.
 Donate $, instruments, musical equipment, an item to auction, an in-kind service, sponsor an event, or volunteer!
 Every little bit helps!

 Much love and gratitude,